Read time 6 minutes

 Note: Double-clicking on any object will also expand it.

 You can figure out the default MDF file location using the tips mentioned above.
 The only thing you should know is the SQL Server’s major & minor version.
+Occasionally, MDB database files get corrupted, and for that reason, users are not able to open and view their MDB files.
 For opening and viewing the MDF database file, Kernel for MDF Viewer is the best tool.
 It enables the users to repair damaged MDF & NDF files, fixes inaccessibility issues, and assists to fix data corruption in SQL server and MDF recovery.
-And above all, MDF Viewer won’t cost you a dime.

 I really appreciate how you described everything in a simple way.
 I was in desperate need of this information, and thanks for the free utility suggestion.